DangTrung1212/historty-quiz/memory-bank/systemPatterns.md

 - **`SectionCard.tsx`**: Used on the quiz selection page.
 Displays section title, question count, and a star icon indicating `highScoreAchieved` status (derived from `ProgressContext`).
 Also shows highest score if completed.
 - **`PageTurningCard.tsx`**: A key component that displays an interactive birthday card with the following features:
   - Simulates a book/card opening with `framer-motion` animations
+  - Uses "Be Vietnam Pro" font for perfect Vietnamese character rendering
+  - Implements responsive typography with adjusted line heights and spacing
-  - Displays a personalized birthday message on the right page
+  - Displays a personalized birthday message on the right page with proper text wrapping and alignment
+  - Features smooth transitions between mobile and desktop layouts
   - Includes an always-enabled reward button that changes text based on reward status
   - Integrates with localStorage to persist reward status across sessions
   - Responsive design that adapts to mobile and desktop views